Published: July 20th 2012 September 13th 2011 Big Sur in morning fog

 When a head of state or someone equally important visited, Heart’s wife would fly out just long enough to hostess the occasion, and promptly left afterward.

-saw the pool room.
+We later saw the pool room.

 This room was bought from yet another European castle.